 Laptops that have “L” connectors are less prone to damage, same with laptops that come with robust cables.
 Once you have discovered the faulty component, simply cut along the cord and you may have to shave the choke.
 Be careful with the sheath of the plastic cover too.

 Make sure you connect the connectors with appropriate wires to resolve issues with cords.
 You don’t have to replace the whole adapter with this simple repair steps.
 You need to confirm that these connectors are properly connected to the right wires.

-Fixing laptop charger port is no always easy and straightforward, you just have to do your best or simply hand it over to a skilled technician at affordable price.
+Fixing laptop charger port is not always easy and straightforward, you just have to do your best or simply hand it over to a skilled technician at an affordable price.
 You should also learn the proper ways of handling charging ports of a laptop or reduce the risks of damages.
 You should read your laptop’s manual and check proper storage and handling for the laptop cord, adapter and charger.
 With proper maintenance and handling, you can extend the lifespan of your laptop’s charging cord, adapter, and charger by several years and you wouldn’t have to replace them for that long.
 Similarly, you must not wait too long to replace or repair broken laptop charger port.